scipopt/gcg/doc/resources/devs/howtoadd/own-classifier.md

 # How to add classifiers {#own-classifier}
-> **This page is currently being refactored.
-Some things might still be outdated.**

 [TOC]

-Classifiers are used to **sort variables and constraints into groups** to use this knowledge inside a [detector](#detectors) in a later stage of the [detection](#detection-process).
+Classifiers are called to **sort variables and constraints into groups** to use this knowledge inside a [detector](#detectors) in a later stage of the [detection](#detection-process).
 \n
 A complete list of all classifiers contained in this release can be found [here](#classifiers).